May 20, Reading 2 – Proverbs 29

 “He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?”

-Then the other side of the coin is that God’s people will endure much hatred from wicked folk.
+The other side of the coin is that God’s people will endure much hatred from wicked folk.

-We Jesus speaking of this in John chapter 15,
+Jesus tells us this in John 15,

 “If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.”